 - Give your abode its very own phone number.
 Your place already has its own address—it deserves its own phone number, too.
 It’s the number visitors can use if they happen to be in the area and want to pop in.
 It’s also handy to give out a home number for general maintenance appointments and deliveries.
-Be clear when you record your voicemail greeting so callers know they’re reaching your home, vacation cabin or she shed, not an individual.
-Dub it something fun, like Casa de Cupertino, the Schneider Schloss, or La Maison de la Montagne.
+Be clear when you record your voicemail greeting so callers know they’re reaching your home, vacation cabin or shed, not an individual.
+Dub it something fun, like Casa de Cupertino, the Schneider Schloss or La Maison de la Montagne.

 - Experience the joy of hanging up.
 While admittedly rude and against all phone etiquette rules, slamming the phone receiver into its cradle is much more satisfying than tapping a screen to end an annoying conversation.
 Anyone have the number of a good anger management therapist?

 - Boil your phone numbers down to one.
 We all know someone—a beloved relative or dear family friend—who has trouble keeping track of all the digits for you and your family.
 Give them your home phone number so they can enter just one number in that dog-eared address book with the embroidered kitten on the cover.
+A home number is also great if you have kids.
+They’ll have an easier time memorizing just one number and you’ll have a good number to give out to the school for the directory and school closures.

 - Give the caller your undivided attention